gournge/gournge.github.io/_posts/2023-10-22-High school competition and pairs trading.md

 # SIGG game description

 Out of all 381 stocks that are available on WSE the game offers 60, along with 11 ETFs and 3 WSE indices (WIG, WIG20, MWIG40.)
-Our team is initialised with a wallet of 20k PLN.
+Each team gets 20k PLN assigned.

 The game offers orders of types: Market order, Limit order, Stop order or Stop limit order.
 We made only market orders, buying/selling at the currently traded market price.